sjanhunen/dokimazo/papers/one-question.rst

 A Man After God's Own Heart
 ===========================

-.. sidebar:: Main Points

-   David, despite his many failure, was seeking God from the heart.
-He didn't run from the conviction of sin, he embraced it.
-His heart was broken, not hardened.
-He desired what only God can give, a clean heart filled with His spirit.

 When we looked at the words heart and soul, we saw that in the Hebrew Old Testament, the book of Psalms had more references to *heart* than any other book.
 It's not entirely surprising that David, "a man after God's own heart" (1 Sam 13:14, Acts 13:22), would write a lot about the heart.
 What can we lean about the heart from David?